Skip to content

 • Fractional stock trading: Fractional shares allow investors to purchase stocks or ETFs by the dollar amount.
 This is particularly useful for investors with limited capital or those intending to implement a dollar-cost averaging (DCA) strategy.

-To securely invest in Snowflake and buy SNOW stock, consider these brokers:
+To securely invest in Snowflake and buy SNOW stock, consider using eToro, a fully regulated broker with:

 • Commission-free stock trading;